-We quickly packed in a warm breakfast of Crossroads pancakes and sausage, washed it down with black coffee, and within a half hour were on the road west, headed for the Cooley farm.
-And in fact it was a privilege we counted special, as ground to hunt on was becoming scarce in central Missouri.
-A lot of the land that I had grown up knowing had been sold as Uncle Mel’s neighbors and friends had retired and grown old.
-Attitudes with the new owners were different from those we had previously known, and “No Hunting” signs that you never saw before now populated fence posts every quarter mile.
+We quickly packed in a warm breakfast of pancakes and sausage, washed it down with black coffee, and within minutes we were on the road west, headed for the Cooley farm.
+And in fact it was a privilege we counted special, as ground to hunt was becoming scarce in central Missouri.
+A lot of the land with which I was familiar growing up had been sold as Uncle Mel’s neighbors and friends had retired and grown old.
+Attitudes with the new owners were different from those we had previously known, and “No Hunting” signs that you never saw before now decorated fence posts every quarter mile.

-Uncle Mel had just turned 80 two weeks before, and as we wheeled his old Ford 150 into a grassy lane that bordered Highway 12 he prophetically mentioned that he wanted to enjoy every day like this that he had left.
+Uncle Mel had just turned 80 two weeks before, and as we wheeled his Ford 150 into a grassy lane that bordered Highway 12 he prophetically mentioned that he wanted to enjoy every day like it was his last.

-“Just don’t have the energy I had last year,” he claimed with disappointment.
+“Just don’t have the energy I used to have,” he claimed with disappointment.
 “You and the boys will have to finish without me.”

-It had been a tough year for birds, too – a tough few years, in fact – as wet springs had diminished the hatch of area pheasants, and back-to-back dry years forced farmers to literally cut and bale everything available in order to feed their cattle through the winter.
-Cover was scarce, food was scarce, and with that the enthusiasm for most of the locals to even go out and look for a rooster or two.
+It had been a tough year for birds, too – a tough few years, in fact – as wet springs had diminished the hatch of area pheasants, and back-to-back dry years forced farmers to literally cut and bale everything available, even highway ditches, in order to feed their cattle through the winter.
+Cover was scarce, food was scarce, as was enthusiasm with most of the locals to even go out and look for a smart old roosster.

 It was just two weeks until the end of the season, typically a time when birds were tough to find even in the best of times.
 The dumb ones had long been harvested, leaving just the most educated and wary to both dogs and hunters.
-Everything had to be planned and done perfectly – in terms of direction, attention to the wind, and hunter placement – to even get a flush, much less a shot.
+Everything had to be planned and done perfectly – attention to wind direction, and hunter placement – to even get a flush, much less a shot.
 We had no dog, and hadn’t now for three years since Uncle Mel had lost his last beagle, Chessie.
 He never bothered to replace her.

-At his motion I started walking slowly on a zig-zag pattern through the weeds.
-I was carrying my trusty Browning over-and-under, loaded with #5s, and expectant of a long-range shot, if there was one.
+At his motion I started walking slowly on a zig-zag pattern through the weeds and an inch of fresh snow that had fallen the day before..
+I was carrying my trusty Remington automatic, loaded with #5s, and expectant of a long-range shot, if there was one.

 There was nothing, as expected for the first hundred yards or so, the only sound being me as I stepped on and broke the dry milkweed stalks from summer.
-The bluestem grass was a little over knee high, as it had survived the dry growing conditions of the season to reach about half its normal height.
-On any other year it would have been chest high.
-Looking ahead I could easily see Uncle Mel as he got closer with each step, waiting with anticipation for anything that might flush ahead.
+The Bluestem grass was a little over knee high, as it had survived the dry growing conditions of the season to reach about half its normal height.
+On any other year it would have been high as your head.
+Looking ahead I could easily see Uncle Mel as he grew closer with each step, waiting with anticipation for anything that might come out ahead.
 A fat cottontail was just as desirable as a pheasant to him, and quicker to clean, he would reason.